-- 8. A student who, for some legitimate health reasons, is unable to complete a course, may be assessed on his/her course performance and may be given a "compassionate" or an "agrotat" pass at the discretion of the lecturer responsible, in consultation with the Academic Dean. - Assignments will not be accepted after the due date unless the lecturer concerned has been approached beforehand and has given his/her agreement for an appropriate extension of grace period. - 10.
+- 8. A student who, for some legitimate health reasons, is unable to complete a course, may be assessed on his/her course performance and may be given an "aegrotat" pass at the discretion of the lecturer responsible, in consultation with the Academic Dean.
+In highly exceptional circumstances beyond the student's control, such as the withdrawal of a student by a sponsoring church during or after Week 5 of a semester-half, a lecturer may also grant a "compassionate" pass, following consultation with the Academic Dean, and with explicit approval of the Faculty in each case.
+Compassionate or aegrotat passes are not classified or fine-graded; they count as successful completion of a course, but are not taken into account for the calculation of the total grade average for the degree. - 9.
+Assignments will not be accepted after the due date unless the lecturer concerned has been approached beforehand and has given his/her agreement for an appropriate extension of grace period. - 10.
 Written assignments for a course will not normally exceed 4.000 words (degree-level) or 6.000 words (postgraduate level) in total for the whole course.
 The word count does not include the bibliography. - 11.
 Language courses are not normally for audit since daily preparation of the course work is essential to these classes. - 12.
 Class attendance: a student must inform the lecturer ahead of time (if possible) if she/he is unable to attend class.
 If a student is absent for more than 10% of classes, she/he must bring a medical doctor's certificate to the Registrar.
 Any further absence will normally have an adverse effect on the student's final grade for the course.